 Title of data: Impact of the food regime on tadpole growth and development.

 Description of data: A: Impact of food diet on tadpole growth and development.
 Tadpoles were fed using either a micro planktonic-based diet (food 1) or a sterile flour (food 2).
 Their growth was assessed by weighting them, and their development was monitored by assessing their developmental stage according to the Nieuwkoop and Faber developmental table.
 The food regime did not change significantly tadpole growth (Kruskal-Wallis chi-squared = 0.99, df = 1, p = 0.32) or development (Kruskal-Wallis chi-squared = 0.34, df = 1, p = 0.56).
 B : Impact of the food regime on tadpole’s guts microbial communities.
-These bar plot shows values of the Standardized effect size of the Mean Pairwise Distance (SES MPD) and of the Mean Nearest Taxon Distance (SES MNTD) according to the food regime given to groups of tadpoles. https://indrajeetpatil.github.io/statsExpressions/C : Abundance ratios of the OTUs found significantly different according to a change of diet.
+These bar plot shows values of the Standardized effect size of the Mean Pairwise Distance (SES MPD) and of the Mean Nearest Taxon Distance (SES MNTD) according to the food regime given to groups of tadpoles.
+The result of a Wilcoxon signed-rank test is shown above the graphs, with W being the Wilcoxon test statistic computed by this test, p the p-value, r the effect size, CI the confidence interval of the effect size and n the number of observations (see https://indrajeetpatil.github.io/statsExpressions/).
+C : Abundance ratios of the OTUs found significantly different according to a change of diet.

 Additional file 11: Figure_S9

-File format: pdf
+File format: html

-Title of data: GC percent analysis of the ten longest metagenomic scaffolds.
+Title of data: Krona plot view of taxonomic affiliations inferred from a MATAM assembly of X. tropicalis tadpole’s gut metagenomic reads.

-Description of data: Vertical axis represents the GC percent and horizontal axis the position on the scaffold in base pair (bp).
-GC percent was computed for a sliding window of 2,000bp.
+Description of data: X. tropicalis tadpole’s gut metagenomic reads were used as input for the identification and assembly of SSU rRNA sequences using MATAM.
+Taxonomic affiliations were then inferred using SILVA

 Additional file 12: Figure_S10

-File format: pdf
+File format: html

-Title of data: Reads coverage of the ten longest metagenomic scaffolds.
+Title of data: Results of a phyloFlash assembly of X. tropicalis tadpole’s gut metagenomic reads.

-Description of data: The number of reads aligned on the ten longest scaffolds is presented on the vertical axis with a logarithmic scale, the horizontal axis represents the position on the scaffold in base pair (bp).
+Description of data: X. tropicalis tadpole’s gut metagenomic reads were used as input for the identification and assembly of LSU and SSU rRNA sequences using phyloFlash.
+The results for Spades and Emirge assembly engines are shown.
+Taxonomic affiliations were then inferred using SILVA

 Additional file 13: Figure_S11